marina-or-not/portfolio/content/portfolio/unpack.md

 Dance solo about being stuck between Moscow and Amsterdam.

-Work in progress, 47’
+Dance piece, 47’
-Presented on 2/03/2022 at Stanislavsky Electrotheatre, Moscow.
+2022, Stanislavsky Electrotheatre, Moscow.
 <!--more-->

 I was born in USSR.
 Since mid-2000s I traveled a lot to Europe, I've lived in West Germany and Sarajevo for seeral months.
 In 2017 I moved to Amsterdam and tried very hard to fit in.
 Since 2021 I was based in Moscow, but in liminal relationship with Amsterdam.